Resram/GWAS-tutorial_Reshmi/README.md

 # GWAS-tutorial_Reshmi
-This repository contains GWAS pipeline using Hail
+This repository contains GWAS pipeline using Hail.